RebeccaFlach/covid-modeling/reports/project_proposal.md

-1. COVID-19 Modeling in Supermarkets
+# COVID-19 Modeling in Supermarkets

+By: Rebecca Flash and Daniel Quinteros

 2. We plan to investigate the spread of COVID-19 in supermarkets via simulations of people shopping, some of whom might be infectious, and how to best mitigate the spread.
 We will mostly be referencing our main paper’s [source code](https://www.semanticscholar.org/reader/17a2627fca7585df99f9d214831992a3756ed772)